Chiu Kwong Man

 FILA Grappling World Championship 2008 rank 11th in 70kg

-UFC fighter Tom Breese is a Firas Zahabi Brown belt who spent several years at Tristar, Montreal learning from some of the best and honing his skills as an MMA fighter.
+UFC fighter Tom Breese is a BJJ black Belt who spent several years at Tristar, Montreal learning from some of the best and honing his skills as an MMA fighter.

 Often travelling down to New York to the Renzo academy, Tom advanced his knowledge and skills in grappling, training with Gordon Ryan and Eddie Cummings under the tutelage of John Danaher.

-Tom takes the Submission Grappling Pro classes, so called because all attacks on the body that are allowed in high level competitions such as ADCC, NAGA and Grapplers Quest are studied.
+Tom takes the Submission Grappling classes, specialising in attacking all areas of the body that are allowed in high level competitions such as ADCC, NAGA and Grapplers Quest.

 What to expect from one of Tom’s classes can be read from the following quote: